The Tier Stack Build: Add Two Tiers and Generate $31K Extra Monthly for $90K–$110K Operators

 Tier 3 constraint: “Complex decisions, need thinking partner” → Full partnership

-Why this matters:
+Why this matters

-The build:
+The build

-Week 1: Listed all premium deliverables (8 total)
+Week 1: Listed all premium deliverables (8 total).

-Week 3: Grouped deliverables into 3 constraint-solving tiers
+Week 3: Grouped deliverables into 3 constraint-solving tiers.

-Week 4: Named tiers by value (Foundation / Strategic / Premium), not by price (Bronze / Silver / Gold)
+Week 4: Named tiers by value (Foundation / Strategic / Premium), not by price (Bronze / Silver / Gold).

 Time investment: 8 hours.
-Result: Clear constraint-based differentiation.

-Implementation checklist:
+Implementation checklist

-List all deliverables in the current premium tier
+List all deliverables in the current premium tier.

-Group deliverables by constraint type
+Group deliverables by constraint type.

-Design Tier 1 around the framework constraint
+Design Tier 1 around the framework constraint.

-Design Tier 2 around expertise constraint
+Design Tier 2 around the expertise constraint.

-Keep Tier 3 for the partnership constraint
+Keep Tier 3 for the partnership constraint.

-Name tiers by value delivered, not by comparison to premium
+Name tiers by value delivered, not by comparison to premium.

 Move 2: Launch tiers sequentially with graduation positioning, not simultaneously

-New approach: Sequential launch with graduation language.
+New approach: sequential launch with graduation language.

-Launch sequence:
+Launch sequence

 Months 2–3: Tier 1 only

-Positioned as “starting point for $5K-20K creators”
+Positioned as “starting point for $5K–$20K creators”

 12-week program (designed to be outgrown)